Pictures

 I obtained this example from Finland, where it had been reworked and placed in storage.
 The Finns replaced the grip scales and belt hanger; and eliminated the scabbard's drain hole.
 The bayonet and scabbard were still packed in cosmoline when I received them.

 The above scabbard length does not include the integral web belt hanger with a leather hilt strap.
 The olive green web belt hanger measures 4.125 in.
-(105 mm.) long x 0.75 in.
+(105 mm.) long by 0.75 in.
 (19 mm.) wide.

 7.875 200 12.25 311 .695 17.7 Crosspiece: Arrow inside Triangle.